Agent scope drift

 local

-$runtrim go "your task"
+$runtrim agent "your task" --copy

-$runtrim watch
+$runtrim finish

 Privacy and trust

-• Source code stays local in V1.
+• Source code stays local.
+RunTrim never uploads it.

-• No account required for the Free CLI.
+• No account required for the free CLI.

 • RunTrim tracks metadata, generated prompts, changed file paths, and protected systems.

-• Cloud sync is Pro early access and metadata-only.
+• Cloud sync is optional and metadata-only.

 05 / FAQ